VsVim/VsVim/Documentation/Supported Features.md

 Most marks that vim automatically manages, are supported.

 ## Registers
-Named registers are supported, append with uppercase letters is supported.
+Named registers are supported.
+Append with uppercase letters is supported.
 Recording to and executing registers as macros is supported.
 Most registers that vim automatically manages, are supported.

 ## Commands